pstolarz/OneWireNg/README.md

     ow = new OneWireNg_CurrentPlatform(10);

     for (auto id: *ow) {
-        // `id' contains 1-wire address of a connected slave }
+        // 'id' contains 1-wire address of a connected slave }
 }
 ```